Symptoms of Sucrose Intolerance

 Adults, too, may learn to live with their gastrointestinal symptoms and accept that their issues are normal.
 Adult symptoms are similar to those experienced by infants and children; but because the adult gastrointestinal tract is longer, their symptoms may not be as severe or as frequent.
 Adult symptoms may be limited to increased frequency of loose stools, abdominal distention, and flatulence.
 Episodic watery diarrhea may occur when ingesting foods containing high levels of sucrose.
 Also, diarrhea may alternate with constipation, which can contribute to an IBS misdiagnosis.

 For infants, children, and adults alike, failure to absorb dietary sucrose and starch can impact the absorption of other nutrients, as well as disrupt the normal hormonal regulation of gastrointestinal functions.
 Improperly absorbed carbohydrates slow down the rate that consumed food moves from the stomach into the small intestine and, at the same time, accelerate the rate consumed food in the small-intestine moves into the large intestine.
 These changes in gastrointestinal transit time contribute to the malabsorption of starch, fat, and monosaccharides.
 The severity of symptoms can be affected by contributing factors such as the quantity of sucrose and starch consumed, the level of bacterial activity in the colon, the absorptive capacity of the colon, and the rates of transit out of the stomach and small intestine.

-Recurrent symptoms like chronic diarrhea, unexplained abdominal pain, bloating, weight loss, frequent bowel movements, gassiness, abdominal distention, and vomiting should not be ignored.
+Recurrent symptoms like chronic diarrhea, unexplained abdominal pain, gas and bloating, weight loss, frequent bowel movements, gassiness, abdominal distention, and vomiting should not be ignored.
 Any persistent gastrointestinal symptoms should be discussed with a gastroenterologist.